roopacalistus/GRIP-THE-SPARKS-FOUNDATION/README.md

 # Task 2
 ### Prediction Using Unsupervised Machine Learning
-From the given 'Iris' dataset, predict the optimum number of clusters and represent it visually.
+From the given 'Iris' dataset, predict the optimum number of clusters using K-Means algorithm and represent it visually.

 # Task 3